MicrosoftDocs/defender-docs/articles/defender-for-cloud/file-integrity-monitoring-enable-defender-endpoint.md

 1. Select **Save**.

-### Enable with API

-FIM collected events are ingested into the designated workspace defined in the onboarding process into a dedicated table called `MDCFileIntegrityMonitoringEvents`.

-### Ensure that FIM is successfully deployed

-- Test flow
-- Create filename: ""
-- Check that events are collected and ingested into the designated workspace

-## Disable File Integrity Monitoring with Defender for Endpoint
+## Disable File Integrity Monitoring

 After FIM is disabled, no new events are collected.
 However, the data collected before the disabling the feature remain in the workspace, according to the workspace's retention policy.
 For more information, see [Manage data retention in a Log Analytics workspace](/azure/azure-monitor/logs/data-retention-configure).